cmiyachi/mouse_controller/README.md

 <img src="resources/pipeline.png" width=400px height=350px />
 </p>

 Here is an image of the ouptput.
 It is hard to see but I drew boxes around the face detected, around each eye, and then a red arrow for the direction of the gaze.
+Notice that the mouse does move with the gaze but it is easier to see with the arrows.

 <img src="resources/PointerGif.gif" />
 ## Project Set Up and Installation